Baez-Raul/CS5390-AdvCompilers/README.md

 1. The "libSImpleLCIM.so" file should run for linux systems, else remake: clang++ -fPIC -shared -O3 `llvm-config-21 --cxxflags` ./SimpleLICM.cpp -o libIVE.so
 2. To run opt pass inside LLVMClassWork folder: /usr/lib/llvm-21/bin/opt -load-pass-plugin ./libSimpleLICM.so -passes=simple-licm -disable-output input_for_hello.ll

-3. The libIVE.so is set up for derived induction variable elimination, else remake: clang++ -fPIC -shared -O3 `llvm-config-21 --cxxflags` ./DerivedInductionVar.cpp -o libIVE.so
+3. The libIVE.so is set up for derived induction variable elimination, else remake: $LLVM_DIR/bin/clang -fPIC -shared -O3 `llvm-config-21 --cxxflags` ./DerivedInductionVar.cpp -o libIVE.so
-4. To run opt pass inside LLVM ClassWork folder, and using any of the files inside the test folder in the repo: /usr/lib/llvm-21/bin/opt -load-pass-plugin ./libIVE.so -passes=derived-iv -disable-output ./llvm-tutor-main/test/MergeBB_exec.ll
+4. To run opt pass inside LLVM ClassWork folder, and using any of the files inside the test folder in the repo: $LLVM_DIR/bin/opt -load-pass-plugin ./libDerivedInductionVarElim.so -passes=ind-var-elim -disable-output ../llvm-tutor-main/test/llvm/loop-deletion.ll

+**Dead Store Elimination**
+clang++ -std=c++17 -fPIC -shared MemorySSADemo.cpp -o libMemorySSADemo.so \
+  $(llvm-config --cxxflags --ldflags --system-libs) -lLLVM

+opt -load-pass-plugin=./libMemorySSADemo.so \
+    -passes=memssa-demo \
+    test/demo2_simplified.ll -disable-output

+dot -Tpdf demo2_memoryssa.dot -o demo2_memoryssa.pdf

+**Term Project**
+See the 'Term Project' folder.
+In the outputs folder we have included all the results of the passes described in the report.
+To run our instance counter for checking performance of these passes run:

+$LLVM_DIR/opt -load-pass-plugin ./libCountInstModulePass.so     -passes=count-inst     -disable-output ./outputs/mlp_complex_mem2reg.ll